home-assistant/developers.home-assistant/docs/core/entity.md

 When you subscribe to updates, your code is responsible for letting Home Assistant know that an update is available.
 Make sure you have the `should_poll` property return `False`.

-Whenever you receive new state from your subscription, you can tell Home Assistant that an update is available by calling `schedule_update_ha_state()` or async callback `async_schedule_update_ha_state()`.
+Whenever you receive a new state from your subscription, you can tell Home Assistant that an update is available by calling `schedule_update_ha_state()` or async callback `async_schedule_update_ha_state()`.
 Pass in the boolean `True` to the method if you want Home Assistant to call your update method before writing the update to Home Assistant.

 ## Generic properties